Victorian Railways NA class: 14A

-14A arrived at the railway in 1965 after a repaint and repairs at Newport.
+14A had been transferred from Colac to Newport for repaint and repairs in the first week of April 1962, then arrived at Belgrave in 1965 after a repaint and repairs at Newport.
 In April 1974, it was taken for an unauthorised joyride to Selby at around midnight.
 It was intercepted by police and volunteers at Long Pockitt Lane.
-Later that same year 14A got fitted with electric headlights taken off ex-APC Fyansford Garrett No 2.
+Later that same year 14A got fitted with electric headlights taken off ex-APC Fyansford Garratt No 2.
 Three years later on 1 October 1977, 14A along with 12A hauled the first train under the ownership of the Emerald Tourist Railway Board.

 In 1979 14A was repainted in Canadian Pacific Red and Chocolate, a colour it bore into the early 1990s.
 In 1988 the Electric Headlights from No 2 were removed and the engine was fitted with standard VR Headlights.
 In 1995 it was repainted in a more accurate version of the CP Red Colour Scheme, and in 1998 it hauled the first official train to Gembrook in 45 years on 18 October.
 During a D exam from April to December 2004, 14A was fitted with a cowcatcher on the front bufferbeam, something which it hadn't had since the early 1940s.

 In May 2006 it was placed on standby duties to prolong its serviceable life as it was due for a heavy overhaul.
 In July 2008 it was taken out of traffic and given top priority for its overhaul, and it was returned to traffic in March 2009 in all over black livery with its front cowcatcher being removed.
 For the next few years it became the backbone of operations on the Puffing Billy Railway until April 2017 when it was placed out of service for a D exam; during this D exam 14A was selected to be the engine fitted with oil firing to allow it to operate on the Lakeside Gembrook section in summer.
 The locomotive also received the Lempor exhaust system out of 6A in November 2017 for better performance.
 In March 2018 it began running test trains and it was officially placed back in traffic on 18 October 2018.
 It is currently in traffic.